 Let me play this scenario and you will see what I mean.

 You can argue that this can happen even if you have a regular desktop and you walk away without logging out or locking the computer.
-The fact is, tablets and mobile devices are more fascinating, more accessible to patients and others.
+The fact is, that tablets and mobile devices are more fascinating and more accessible to patients and others.

-Of course, there are other reasons why you don’t want to use tablets and mobile devices in the exam room, such as smaller screen, not easy to ‘create’ content – even if it is point and click.
-In reality, all charting is a combination of point-click, typing and dictation (e.g. Dragon).
+Of course, there are other reasons why you don’t want to use tablets and mobile devices in the exam room, such as smaller screens, and not easy to ‘create’ content – even if it is point and click.
+In reality, all charting is a combination of point-click, typing, and dictation (e.g. Dragon).
 There is no single method that is most efficient for data entry.

-Therefore, in conclusion, I feel mobile devices are ok in a private setting such as your private office or home where accessing data is important, but definitely in an exam room, I would use tremendous caution; perhaps avoid them altogether.
+Therefore, in conclusion, I feel mobile devices are okay in a private setting such as your private office or home where accessing data is important, but definitely in an exam room, I would use tremendous caution; and perhaps avoid them altogether.